On Shrove Tuesday, which is on 1 March this year, people will be tucking into a pancake feast as part of a tradition that has lasted for centuries.

-Try this basic pancake recipe, adapted from celeb chef Delia Smith, to make enough mixture for 12-14 pancakes.
+If you want to join in, you could try this basic pancake recipe, adapted from celeb chef Delia Smith, to make enough mixture for 12-14 pancakes.
 Yum!

 But don't forget to ask your mum and dad to help!
-And if that's not enough to keep you busy, try our pancake quiz.

 For the pancake mixture: